nextflow-io/training/docs/hello_nextflow/03_hello_gatk.md

 Celebrate your success and take an extra long break!
 This was tough and you deserve it.

-In future trainings, you'll learn more sophisticated methods for managing inputs and outputs (including using the `publishDir` directive to save the outputs you care about to a storage directory).
+In future trainings, you'll learn more sophisticated methods for managing inputs and outputs, as well as modularizing your code, testing it, and configuring execution.

 **Good luck!**